Eashwar-S/material_handling_robot/README.md

 #### Algorithms used:
 1. Monte Carlo Localization Algorithm - Monte carlo localization is used to make the robot localize itself in the environment using a particle filter.
 Firstly, this algorithm assumes it is equally likely for the robot to be in any point in the environment.
 This means that the particles are located randomly throughout the environment.
 When the robot moves, it shifts the particle to determine the new state of the robot.
 Whenever, the robot detects an obstacles, it resamples the particles and make the particles converge to the current position of the robot.

 2. A* algorithm – A* algorithm is mainly employed to find the optimal path.
 It considers many nodes between the starting and target location and estimates the cost taken to move from one node to another.
-It produces optimal path by always choosing the node which results in minimal cost.
-Minimal cost is the minimum value of the below mentioned cost function f(n) = g(n) + h(n) where f(n) is the cost function n is the next node g(n) is the cummulative cost of the path from node 0 to n h(n) is the heuristic function that estimates the cost of the cheapest path from node n to goal node.
+It obtains optimal path by choosing the node which produces minimum cost when substituted in the cost function.
+The cost function is given by:
+  f(n) = g(n) + h(n)
+where f(n) is the cost function
+      n is the next node
+      g(n) is the cummulative cost of the path from node 0 to n
+      h(n) is the heuristic function that estimates the cost of the cheapest path from node n to goal node.

 #### Assumptions